 How does flying over volcano craters sound to you?

 If you are in, you can choose from two different helicopter tours in Iceland.
-I suggest the incredible Volcanic Craters Fly Over Tour – it will take you on a 1-hour long adventure where you will be able to see the rugged South coastline and the craters in the Seltún geothermal area!
+I suggest the incredible Geothermal Tour – it will take you on a 1-hour long adventure where you will be able to see geothermal springs, colorful mountain ranges, power plants, lava fields and more!
 I’m sure you won’t forget this volcano tour in Iceland very soon!

 If you want to fly with the helicopter only over Reykjavik, I suggest you book the Reykjavik Panoramic flight instead – you will get to see all the landmarks and some spectacular views of the capital from above!

 Another unique option would be to take a helicopter tour inside Thrihnukagigur Volcano!
 On your way there you will see lava landscapes and then you will actually stand inside the volcano!

 DURATION: 60-75 minutes, depending on the tour

 PRICE: from 33.400 ISK (US$270) for the Reykjavik tour or from 52.000 ISK (US$420) for the geothermal tour

 These tours did not fit in my TOP 10, but I simply could not omit them because they are also pretty awesome and you should consider taking some of them if you have a chance!

 A horseback riding tour can be done pretty much anywhere in Iceland, regardless if you’re staying for 1 day or 10.
 Why am I insisting on doing the horseback riding in Iceland?